 Here are our top tips for helping the business relocation go easier:

-1. Living in an apartment for your first year allows you the ability to learn the neighborhood and things to do around you.
+1. Rent first, buy later.
+Living in an apartment for your first year allows you the ability to learn the neighborhood and things to do around you.
 There is a great risk in buying a home immediately when you are not familiar with the area.
 This first year should be all about adjustment and learning – not paying a mortgage.

 3. Take advantage of your company’s relocation assistance.
 Many companies offer assistance in selling your old home, finding you a temporary apartment, and transitioning to a new area.
 If they don’t offer relocation assistance, don’t be afraid to ask for it.
 Explain the costs of moving and finding a new apartment, and the company may offer some funding for your expenses.